adrelanos/vpn-firewall/README.md

 manipulate the firewall rules.
 * Prevent any other kind trickery to circumvent using the VPN.
 * Prevent leaks caused by bugs in the VPN software.
+* Be compatible with Whonix-Gateway.
+(VPN-Firewall is incompatible with Whonix-Gateway's firewall!)
 * Run the VPN software as unprivileged user.
 For OpenVPN see [OpenVPN wiki UnprivilegedUser](https://community.openvpn.net/openvpn/wiki/ UnprivilegedUser).